 - An existing Ceph Cluster

-1. Go to your ceph dashboard and go to the “Pools” section
+- Go to your ceph dashboard and go to the Pools section.

-2. Click “Create” to start creating a new pool
+- Click Create to start creating a new pool.

-- For Placement Groups(PGs), it’s best to start low, such as 64, and allow auto-scale to add more PGs to the pool as needed
+- For Placement Groups(PGs), it’s best to start low, such as 64, and manually increase the amount, as you cannot decrease it after it has been increased.

-- For Erasure Code Proile, the default value is 2+1.
+- For Erasure Code Profile, the default value for Ceph Nautilus is 2+1, but Octopus is 4+2.
 If you’re in need of a different profile, click the “+” button to create a new profile.